More than 400,000 Seattle region workers are in industries facing immediate risk due to coronavirus, study says

 Because Washington and its cities rely heavily on sales taxes, they should pursue new revenue sources, the white paper says.

-“Washington state’s dependency on retail spending and business revenues will see immediate impacts in March and throughout the second quarter of 2020,” the study says.
+“Washington state’s dependency on retail spending and business revenues will see immediate impacts in March and throughout the second quarter of 2020,” the study says, mentioning hotel and convention center taxes as particularly vulnerable.
 “State and local revenues will decline in 2020, as government spending increases to serve immediate needs.
 Difficult budget choices will play out in” the third and fourth quarter.

 Seattle can expect to collect at least $110 million less in general-fund tax revenue this year, the city’s budget director said Monday.